 Maine Coons were historically a favorite breed in the Northeastern corner of the United States because of their robust and hearty build that is perfect for colder northern climates.
 They were also popular for being great mousers and prized for their beauty.
 The breed was winning cat shows in cities like Boston and New York as early as 1895.
 In fact, a Maine Coon cat named Cosi won the first major cat show in America.

-Maine Coons are known for their size.
+Maine Coons are known for their size, so naturally, one of the first questions people ask about this breed is, “How big can a Maine Coon get?”
 They are one of the largest breeds of domestic cats, growing up to 18 pounds.
 Even the more dainty of the breed can weigh in around 9 pounds.
 They have a sturdy frame and plenty of length, which they love draping over anything comfy that will hold them.
 They grow slowly and don’t reach full size until they are around five-years-old.

 Presenting a wide variety of colors and patterns, Maine Coons have long, luxurious coats.
 That fluffy layer is most likely due to the climate of their northeastern ancestral home.
 They commonly sport fluffy Shakespearean-collar style neck ruff and full, bushy tails.
 They have massive paws with tufts of fur that traditionally acted as a kind of natural snowshoe.

-Even though they may look like they’re built to roam in any weather, the American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends keeping all cats inside for their own safety.
-This will protect your purry-pal from getting hurt by other animals, catching a contagious disease or contracting parasites.
+Even though they may look like they’re built to roam in any weather, our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends keeping all cats inside for their own safety.
+This will protect your purry-pal from getting hurt by other animals, catching a contagious disease, or contracting parasites.

 The breed is known to be curious and bucks a feline trend by enjoying water.
 So don’t be surprised if you find them watching your bathtub drain or splashing around in a water bowl.